mwolson/emacs-shared/doc/install.md

 You'll need to [install ninja](https://ninja-build.org/) in order to support fast execution of Magit.
 On Mac, install the `ninja` package from homebrew.
 For Windows, we've already done this for Windows in the `Install MSYS2` section.

-## Install ripgrep

-[ripgrep](https://github.com/BurntSushi/ripgrep) is the fastest project search command available.
-On Mac, install the `ripgrep` package from homebrew.
-For Windows, we've already done this for Windows in the `Install MSYS2` section.

 ## Install node.js

 It's recommended to do a [manual install of fnm](https://github.com/Schniz/fnm#manually), configure your shell to work with it, restart any open terminals, and then install the latest LTS node.js version with: